DJcodess/Pinpoint/README.md

 npm install
 ```

 3. Configure the environment variables.
+Start the Express server by running `/server/server.js` in Node.

 4. Run the React development server in `/client`.
 ```